 “I enjoy going outdoors and seeing how art can merge or impact where we are – a lot of artists in this area explore the environment, I find that very inspiring”

 Illumine is an 18-month long digital arts training project for young ‘Image Makers’ (16-25 years) that is managed and coordinated by Peak on behalf of Powys County Council.
 Having commenced in Spring 2018, our Image Makers are working closely with artists and industry professionals to ‘reimagine’ the Brecon Beacons and wider area, creating original digital content for display at ‘y Gaer’, Brecon’s new £14m cultural hub opening in late Winter 2019.
 This content takes form in a final film piece with sound score, photographs, prints, installations and performance.

 Two day mini-residency working with photographer Clémentine Schneidermann and stylist Charlotte James, responding to their ongoing ‘FFASIWN’ project.
 Photos were taken by young people on the project around Brecon, who had two days working with the artists exploring styling, sustainable fashion and photography.

 Throughout 2018, participants worked with over 20 professional artists including photographer Clémentine Schneidermann and Stylist Charlotte James, as well as Peak’s Green Man commissioned artist Natasha Russell to co-produce work for the Horsebox Studio over the festival weekend.
 BBC Connected Studios Cathy Robinson worked with Image Makers over the course of a mini-residency to explore ‘soundscaping,’ and they embarked on visits to Cardiff for a tour of 4pi Productions and a tour with Lisa Edgar, Senior Curator of Photography at National Museum Wales, as well as a trip to Birmingham’s IKON Gallery.

 Documentary photography workshop with photographer and filmmaker Sion Marshall-Waters

-In 2019, Image Makers have been working with a variety of artists including filmmaker Gweni Llwyd to collate and edit content, accessing collections from Brecknock Museum and exploring ways to display the work at y Gaer.
-They’re also building a project website and curating a end of project showcase and party at The Muse, Brecon – Friday 13th December 7pm onwards.
-FREE, all welcome.
-Come celebrate with us.
+In 2019, Image Makers worked with a variety of artists including filmmaker Gweni Llwyd to collate and edit content, accessing collections from Brecknock Museum and exploring ways to display the work at y Gaer.
+They built a project website and curated an end-of-project showcase and party at The Muse, Brecon on Friday 13th December.

 Documenting Brecon through a workshop working with photographer Jon Pountney using disposable cameras.